kztakemoto/U-SimBA/README.md

 # U-SimBA

-This repository contains the codes used in our study on *Simple black-box universal adversarial attacks on medical image classification based on deep neural networks*.
+This repository contains the codes used in our study on [*Simple black-box universal adversarial attacks on medical image classification based on deep neural networks*](https://arxiv.org/abs/2108.04979).

 ## Terms of use
 MIT licensed.
+Happy if you cite our preprint when using the codes:

+Koga K & Takemoto K (2021) Natural images allow universal adversarial attacks on medical image classification using deep neural networks with transfer learning. arXiv:2108.04979.

 ## Usage